Individualized Medicine

-The 31-credit hour, fully online M.S. in Pharmacy with a major in Pharmaceutical Sciences with a concentration in Individualized Medicine integrates pharmacogenomic principles into medication management while focusing on patient-centered individualized care.
+The 31-credit hour, fully online M.S. in Pharmacy with a major in Pharmaceutical Sciences with a concentration in Clinical Pharmacogenomics and Precision Medicine integrates pharmacogenomic principles into medication management while focusing on patient-centered individualized care.
 Students will learn from a multidisciplinary team featuring pharmacists, physicians, researchers, informaticians and others committed to advancing research and clinical implementation of pharmacogenomic testing.
 This program is designed for clinicians.

 earn your degree from a leader in the field